baileyjas4/Ears-Galore/README.md

 * If unable to view please go live locally through VS Code

 ## <a name="author"></a>About The Authors
-We build applications and mini projects tied to my various interests.
-I look for creative solutions to real world problems and think of technical ways to address them.
-While no application is ever perfect I find joy in the process and all my final products!
+We build applications and mini projects tied to our various interests.
+We look for creative solutions to real world problems and think of technical ways to address them.
+While no application is ever perfect we find joy in the process and all our final products!

 ## Works Cited: